Candidate Incentive Distributions: How voting methods shape electoral incentives: Assessing strategic voting

 The expected values in Definition \ref{def:ESIF} are with regard to the random matrix $G$ (distributed according to a voter model $H$) and polling noise $\xi$.
 Note that ESIF is also a function of the voting method, number of candidates, etc. Intuitively, $ESIF\left(s\vec{;t},i\right)$ says how many times more influential the $i$th voter is if they use $s$ instead of $t_{i}$; an ESIF of 1 means that $s$ is exactly as effective as $t_{i}$, an ESIF of 1.5 means that a voter wields 50\% more influence if they use $s$ instead of $t_{i}$, and an ESIF of 0 means that a vote according to $s$ fails to advance the voter's interests at all (in expectation).

-To determine our ``honest'' strategy for Approval and Approval Top 2 we use ESIF to find an evolutionarily stable strategy of the form, ``rescale one's utilities to a scale such that one's favorite candidate is assigned a utility of 1 and the average utility of the candidates is 0, and to vote for all candidates whose utility is at least $z$''.
+To determine our ``sincere'' strategy for Approval and Approval Top 2 we use ESIF to find an evolutionarily stable strategy of the form, ``rescale one's utilities to a scale such that one's favorite candidate is assigned a utility of 1 and the average utility of the candidates is 0, and to vote for all candidates whose utility is at least $z$''.

 Figures \ref{fig:ESIF-for-Approval} and \ref{fig:ESIF-Approval2} use contour plots to show the ESIFs of strategies of the above form.
 The y-axis gives the value of $z$ used by the voter in question, and the x-axis gives the value of $z$ used by the rest of the electorate.
 The blue line shows the most strongly incentivized strategy; wherever this line intersects the line $y=x$ is an evolutionarily stable strategy.
 We find that these occur at approximately 0.5 for Approval Voting and at 0.35 for Approval Top 2.
 However, ESIF simulations tend to be dominated by noise in the vicinity of the optimal strategy\footnote{This is a consequence of elementary calculus.
 Assuming ESIF is differentiable, the derivative of ESIF with respect to the value of $z$ used in $s$ is zero at the optimal value, so as $z$ approaches the optimal value the signal:noise ratio goes to zero.}, so there is only one significant figure.
-Taking the average of the these numbers and rounding to a multiple of 0.1 yields the value $z=0.4$.
+Taking the average of these numbers and rounding to a multiple of 0.1 yields the value $z=0.4$.
 (While not particularly relevant to CID, it is also interesting to note the different scales for these plots; as a voter, choosing a good value of $z$ is much more important under Approval than under Approval Top 2.)

-For the viability-aware strategies, the use of evolutionarily stable strategies makes less sense because the viability-aware strategies are not intended as a baseline; for many voting methods, it seems probable that only a small fraction of voters will behave in a viability-aware manner.
-Therefore, we optimize the viability-aware strategies for the case that all other voters vote honestly.
+For the viability-aware strategies, the use of evolutionarily stable strategies makes less sense because the viability-aware strategies are not intended as a baseline; for voting methods where voting strategically is less intuitive, it seems probable that only a small fraction of voters will behave in a viability-aware manner.
+Therefore, we optimize the viability-aware strategies for the case that all other voters vote sincerely.

 Figure \ref{fig:ESIF-for-STARVA} shows the ESIF of the viability-aware STAR strategy for different values of $q$.
 Note the scale of the y-axis; $q$ has very little influence on the effectiveness of this strategy.